 Serving suggestions

-Lechon kawali is traditionally served sliced into bite-sized pieces alongside steamed rice.
+Lechon kawali is traditionally served sliced into bite-sized pieces alongside steamed rice, but I like to make rice in a slow cooker.
 The combination of the crispy air fryer pork belly and fluffy rice creates a satisfying meal.
-You can also pair it with vegetables such as roasted cabbage steaks or sautéed green beans for a balanced main course.
+You can also pair it with vegetables such as roasted cabbage steaks or sautรฉed green beans for a balanced main course.

 Storage